 - Gotta Catch Them All: The telephone pieces.
 They're randomly scattered, and even if you manage to find them, a "Phone Home" zone needs to be found elsewhere on the map.
 (You can run across it while searching for the phone pieces, but it's still not easy to find)The Angry Video Game Nerd: Even if you find the pieces, it's Jack and Shit — and Jack left town.

 - Hitbox Dissonance: E.T. actually has pixel perfect hit detection.
-Unfortunately, in a 3/4 View game, that means his head can cause you to fall into a well.
+Unfortunately, in a Three-Quarters View game, that means his head can cause you to fall into a well.
 Several hacks fix this issue by specifically requiring E.T.'s feet to touch a well, rather than anywhere on his body.

 - Instant 180-Degree Turn: You, the FBI agent, and the scientist reverse direction instantly.
 If you're moving right, though, E.T. will flip back to face left when you let go of the joystick — which can be a problem when getting out of the wells.

 - Kill Screen: Subverted.
-If you give Elliott at least 33 Reese's Pieces the score count will be glitched up, ET will turn black and the Scientist and the FBI Agent will never appear.
+If you give Elliott at least 33 Reese's Pieces the score count will be glitched up, ET will turn black and the Scientist and the FBI Agent will never appearnote .
 You can still go on.
 It's just boring with no enemies around.

 - Non-Player Character: Elliott helps you out, chasing the bad guys away and finding a phone piece for you if you give him 9 Reese's Pieces.
 He also revives you if you die, but only a certain number of times.

 - Pixel Hunt: You have to wander all over the map to find areas of certain screens where important things will happen when you press fire, such as calling Elliott or calling your ship.
 Most zones (as they're called) are on most screens, however.
 Only the Call Ship and Landing Pad zones are unique (and the Landing Pad is always in the Forest screen), and all the zones are far larger than a single pixel.